Inkasimo/scRNAseq-pbmc-workflow/README.md

 ## Data availability (planned)

-Once the workflow is finalized, a complete snapshot of representative results (including STARsolo alignment outputs and downstream analysis output data) will be archived on Zenodo with a DOI.
+Once the workflow is finalized, a stable snapshot of representative results will be archived on Zenodo with a DOI.

+This archive will include:
+- Representative output data produced by the full pipeline (alignment and downstream analysis).
+- A small toy dataset (downsampled FASTQs) intended for demonstration and pipeline sanity-check runs only.

+At the time of final release, the Docker image used to generate the archived results will also be published and referenced explicitly, ensuring reproducible execution of the archived snapshot.

 ## Citation